wangqiang8511/kubernetes-mesos/README.md

 ### Start the framework

 **NETWORKING:** Kubernetes v0.5 introduced "Services v2" which follows an IP-per-Service model.
-A consequence of this is that you must provide the Kubernetes-Mesos framework with a [CIDR][8] subnet that will be used for the allocation of IP addresses for Kubernetes services: the `-portal_net` parameter.
+A consequence of this is that you must provide the Kubernetes-Mesos framework with a [CIDR][8] subnet that will be used for the allocation of IP addresses for Kubernetes services: the `-portal-net` parameter.
 Please keep this in mind when reviewing (and attempting) the example below - the CIDR subnet may need to be adjusted for your network.
 See the Kubernetes [release notes][9] for additional details regarding the new services model.